Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Introduction

-Existing CLL studies have primarily focused on designing loss functions that are converted from well-known ordinary classification losses~\citep{ishida2017, yuting-scl-nl, ishida2018}, often under the assumption that complementary labels are uniformly generated~\citep{mul-comp1, mul-comp2}.
-Those loss-designing studies tackle the CLL problem \emph{algorithmically} and enrich our understanding on possible CLL models.
+Existing CLL studies have primarily focused on designing loss functions that are converted from well-known ordinary classification losses~\citep{ishida2017, ishida2018}, often under the assumption that complementary labels are uniformly generated~\citep{mul-comp1, mul-comp2}.
+Building on this line of work,~\citep{wang2024learning} recently proposed a novel data generation assumption inspired by positive-unlabeled learning, offering a fresh perspective on how complementary labels may be distributed.
+Collectively, these loss-function-based approaches address the CLL problem from an \emph{algorithmic} perspective and significantly contribute to our understanding of the design space for CLL models.
 Despite this focus, the potential of data augmentation in CLL remains largely unexplored.
 This notable gap in the literature motivates our study on developing and assessing data augmentation techniques to improve the efficacy of CLL models.

 Data augmentation techniques are known to be powerful \emph{``add-ons''} to machine learning models for enhancing their performance by improving generalization, robustness to noise, and invariance to transformations~\citep{mikolajczyk2018data, rebuffi2021data}.
 Across a range of classification scenarios~\citep{Remix2020}, successful data augmentation techniques exhibit seamless integration with algorithmic approaches to boost their performance.
 Some data augmentation techniques create pseudo examples that are variations of the original examples, without re-labeling them~\citep{shorten2019survey, jiang2021deceive}.
 Other techniques construct synthetic examples with modified labels~\citep{WL2023}.
 Motivated by recent studies on multiple complementary-label learning~\citep{mul-comp1, mul-comp2}, we conjecture that utilizing multiple complementary labels through label sharing has the potential to improve existing CLL models, and thus resort to label-modification techniques.
 Among such techniques, we choose Mixup~\citep{zhang2018mixup} because of its natural potential in encouraging complementary-label sharing.
-While Mixup is well-known for its simplicity and effectiveness, the application of Mixup for CLL remains unexplored prior to our work.
+While Mixup is well-known for its simplicity and effectiveness~\citep{li2025conmix, graphmad, global}, the application of Mixup for CLL remains unexplored prior to our work.

 With a wide spectrum of experiments across balanced and imbalanced CLL settings, we confirm that applying Mixup on the complementary labels has the potential to improve various state-of-the-art CLL models by encouraging label sharing, which helps the machine identify the ordinary label more efficiently~\citep{WL2023,yuting-scl-nl, CLL_Bias_2018}.
 But the potential comes with a serious side effect.
 In particular, sometimes the complementary labels on which Mixup manipulates contains an \emph{ordinary} label of one of the examples, which introduces noise to the label sharing process.
 The noise significantly deteriorates the performance of the CLL model because of overfitting.
 The side effect suggests that original Mixup does not work off-the-shelf for CLL.